Canada urges residents to shelter after possible sighting of stabbing suspect | Law-Order

 Canada urges residents to shelter after possible sighting of stabbing suspect

-The alert came as an extensive manhunt entered its third day, with hundreds of officers searching for the surviving suspect in multiple stabbings on Sunday that killed 10 people, roiling a country where mass violence is rare.
-Prime Minister Justin Trudeau urged residents to heed local authorites.
+Police surrounded a home on the indigenous reserve with guns drawn, and authorities were barricading roads heading into the area, The Associated Press reported.
+The emergency alert came as an extensive manhunt entered its third day, with hundreds of officers searching for the surviving suspect in multiple stabbings on Sunday.

+Myles Sanderson, 30, remained on the loose and possibly injured.
+Police on Monday found his brother Damien Sanderson, 31, dead in a grassy area of the James Smith Cree Nation in Saskatchewan.
+The brothers are suspected of killing 10 people and wounding 18 more in a stabbing rampage on Sunday that devastated the indigenous community of 3,400 people in one of the deadliest attacks in Canada's modern history.
+Prime Minister Justin Trudeau urged residents to heed local authorities.

 Some First Nation leaders have linked the killings to drug use but police have not identified drugs or alcohol as a factor.
 The stabbings have caused "immeasurable stress and panic" in the community, leaders from a group of 74 First Nations in Saskatchewan said in a statement on Monday, pleading for members of the public to come forward with any relevant information.

 Ivor Wayne Burns, a resident of the James Smith Cree Nation, said the Sanderson brothers belonged to First Nations communities and were under the influence of drugs at the time of the crimes.
-Hundreds of police officers were searching for Myles Sanderson, who was considered armed and dangerous, said Assistant Commissioner Rhonda Blackmore of the Saskatchewan Royal Canadian Mounted Police.
+Myles Sanderson was considered armed and dangerous, said Assistant Commissioner Rhonda Blackmore of the Saskatchewan Royal Canadian Mounted Police.

 Sanderson has been wanted since May, when he stopped meeting his parole officer after serving a sentence for assault, robbery, mischief and uttering threats, CBC News reported.
 Over two decades, the suspect had 59 convictions for crimes, CBC reported, citing Parole Board of Canada documents.